-purchase, Electro to be defective in covered by a one year limited warranty.
-For one year from your original date of lux will pay all costs for repairing or replacing any parts of this appliance that prove materials or workmanship when such appliance is installed, used and maintained in he provided instructions.
-Exclusions This warranty does not cover the following: Products with original serial numbers that have been removed, altered or cannot be readily determined.
-Product that has been transferred from its original owner to another party or removed outside the USA or Canada.
-3. Rust on the interior or exterior of the unit.
-4. Products purchased "as-is" are not covered by this warranty.
-5. Food loss due to any refrigerator or freezer failures.
-6. Products used in a commercial setting.
-7. Service calls which do not involve malfunction or defects in materials or workmanship, or for appliances not in ordinary household use or used other than in accordance with the provided instructions.
-8. Service calls to correct the installation of your appliance or to instruct you how to use your appliance.
-9. Expenses for making the appliance accessible for servicing, such as removal of trim, cupboards, shelves, etc., which are not a part of the appliance when it is shipped from the factory.
-Service calls to repair or replace appliance light bulbs, air filters, water filters, other consumables, or knobs, handles, or other cosmetic parts.
-Surcharges including, but not limited to, any after hour, weekend, or holiday service calls, tolls, ferry trip charges, or mileage expense for service calls to remote areas, including the state of Alaska.
-12. Damages to the finish of appliance or home incurred during installation, including but not limited to floors, cabinets, walls, etc. 13.
+- 1. Products with original serial numbers that have been removed, altered or cannot be readily determined. - 2.
+Product that has been transferred from its original owner to another party or removed outside the USA or Canada - 3.
+Rust on the interior or exterior of the unit. - 4.
+Products purchased "as-is" are not covered by this warranty. - 5.
+Food loss due to any refrigerator or freezer failures. - Products used in a commercial setting. - 7.
+Service calls which do not involve malfunction or defects in materials or workmanship, or for appliances not in ordinary household use or used other than in accordance with the provided instructions. - 8.
+Service calls to correct the installation of your appliance or to instruct you how to use your appliance. - 9.
+Expenses for making the appliance accessible for servicing, such as removal of trim, cupboards, shelves, etc., which are not a part of the appliance when it is shipped from the factory. - Service calls to repair or replace appliance light bulbs, air filters, water filters, other consumables, or knobs, handles, or other cosmetic parts. - 11.
+Surcharges including, but not limited to, any after hour, weekend, or holiday service calls, tolls, ferry trip charges, or mileage expense for service calls to remote areas, including the state of Alaska. - 12.
+Damages to the finish of appliance or home incurred during installation, including but not limited to floors, cabinets, walls, etc. - 13.
 Damages caused by: services performed by unauthorized service companies; use of parts other than genuine Electrolux parts or parts obtained from persons other than authorized service companies; or external causes such as abuse, misuse, inadequate power supply, accidents, fires, or acts of God.

-DISCLAIMER OF IMPLIED WARRANTIES; LIMITATION OF REMEDIES CUSTOMER'S SOLE AND EXCLUSIVE REMEDY UNDER THIS LIMITED WARRANTY SHALL BE PRODUCT REPAIR OR REPLACEMENT AS PROVIDED HEREIN.
+DISCLAIMER OF IMPLIED WARRANTIES; LIMITATION OF REMEDIES

+CUSTOMER'S SOLE AND EXCLUSIVE REMEDY UNDER THIS LIMITED WARRANTY SHALL BE PRODUCT REPAIR OR REPLACEMENT AS PROVIDED HEREIN.
 CLAIMS BASED ON IMPLIED WARRANTIES, INCLUDING WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, ARE LIMITED TO ONE YEAR OR THE SHORTEST PERIOD ALLOWED BY LAW, BUT NOT LESS THAN ONE YEAR.
 ELECTROLUX SHALL NOT BE LIABLE FOR CONSEQUENTIAL OR INCIDENTAL DAMAGES SUCH AS PROPERTY DAMAGE AND INCIDENTAL EXPENSES RESULTING FROM ANY BREACH OF THIS WRITTEN LIMITED WARRANTY OR ANY IMPLIED WARRANTY.
-SOME STATES AND PROVINCES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, OR LIMITATIONS ON THE DURATION OF IMPLIED WARRANTYES, SO THESE LIMITATIONS OR EXCLUSIONS MAY NOT APPLY TO YOU.
+SOME STATES AND PROVINCES DO NOT ALLOW THE EXCLUSION OR LIMITATION OF INCIDENTAL OR CONSEQUENTIAL DAMAGES, OR LIMITATIONS ON THE DURATION OF IMPLIED WARRANTIES, SO THESE LIMITATIONS OR EXCLUSIONS MAY NOT APPLY TO YOU.
 THIS WRITTEN WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS.
 YOU MAY ALSO HAVE OTHER RIGHTS THAT VARY FROM STATE TO STATE.

 If You Need Service Keep your receipt, delivery slip, or some other appropriate payment record to establish the warranty period should service be required.
 If service is performed, it is in your best interest to obtain and keep all receipts.
 Service under this warranty must be obtained by contacting Electrolux at the addresses or phone numbers below.

-North America, a divis Electrolux authorizes plies in the USA and Canada.
-In the USA, your appliance is warranted by Electrolux Major Appliances sion of Electrolux Home Products, Inc. In Canada, your appliance is warranted by Electrolux Canada Corp. no person to change or add to any obligations under this warranty.
-Obligations for service and parts under performed by Electrolux or an authorized service company.
+This warranty only applies in the USA and Canada.
+In the USA, your appliance is warranted by Electrolux Major Appliances North America, a division of Electrolux Home Products, Inc. In Canada, your appliance is warranted by Electrolux Canada Corp.
+Electrolux authorizes no person to change or add to any obligations under this warranty.
+Obligations for service and parts under this warranty must be performed by Electrolux or an authorized service company.
 Product features or specifications as described or illustrated are subject to change without notice.